brittonlaroche/realm/inventoryDemo/README.md

 We will now import the realm sync project.

 ## ![3](https://github.com/brittonlaroche/MongoDB-Demos/blob/master/Stitch/tools/img/3b.png) Set up the mobile development environment
 The next step is to download Android Studio 4.0 (minimum required version is 4.0) [here](https://developer.android.com/studio).
-Once you have installed Android Studio you will need to downlaod and install the mobile application from this github: https://github.com/nathan-contino-mongo/inventory-system
+Once you have installed Android Studio you will need to download and install the mobile application from this github: https://github.com/nathan-contino-mongo/inventory-system

+Move the zip file to the folder of your choice.
+Double click the zip file and unzip the contents.
+Open android studio.

 ## ![4](https://github.com/brittonlaroche/MongoDB-Demos/blob/master/Stitch/tools/img/4b.png) Import the "Back Office" application